Jane Smith

 Of mother's eau-de-vie.'

-The publican was stem and cold,
+The publican was stern and cold,

 And said:'Her mother's score